Your Guide to Assisted Living Expenses and Tax Deductions

 Medical Expense Tax Deduction = Sum of Qualifying Medical Expenses – (Adjusted Gross Income * 0.075)

-If your total qualifying medical expenses are $30,000 and your adjusted gross income is $90,000, your medical expense deduction is $23,250.
+For example, if your total qualifying medical expenses are $30,000 and your adjusted gross income is $90,000, your medical expense deduction is $23,250.

 $30,000 – ($90,000 * 0.075) = $30,000 – $6,750 = $23,250

-Resources to Help You Understand Senior Living Expense Deductions
+Resources To Help You Understand Senior Living Expense Deductions

-To best understand the specifics of your senior living expenses, find a certified tax professional who specializes in elderly care.
+These resources are great jumping-off points; however, they can be difficult to navigate and understand.
+To best understand the specifics of your senior living expenses, we recommend that you find a certified tax professional specializing in elder care.

-2 Additional Ways to Save Money on Senior Living Expenses
+Additional Ways to Save Money on Senior Living Expenses

-Luckily, there are a few additional routes to research to help you save money on your assisted living expenses, including:
+However, there are a few additional routes to research to help you save money on your assisted living expenses, including:

 - Long-term care insurance